 There were high hopes when the Hammers prised Sam Byram away from Leeds United in 2016.
 Essex born and bred, the buccaneering full-back was returning to familiar pastures after rising to prominence at Elland Road, but injuries and problems with consistency scuppered his progress in east London.
-West Ham’s polarising hierarchy took a punt on an ageing Alvaro Arbeloa to challenge Byram — who is back in the Premier League with Norwich City — for the right-back berth, but that was always destined to fail (as it predictably did).
+West Ham’s polarising hierarchy took a punt on an ageing Alvaro Arbeloa to challenge Byram — who is now turning out for Norwich City — for the right-back berth, but that was always destined to fail (as it predictably did).

 Centre-back: Winston Reid

 Signed during Avram Grant’s ill-fated reign, Reid was perhaps the only good thing to come out of that gut-wrenching season.
 The New Zealander will always have a special place in the hearts of West Ham fans after netting the final goal at Upton Park, heading home to beat Manchester United 3-2 on an emotional night.
 A long-term knee injury has plagued his career lately, but he recently played a key role in helping Brentford seal promotion while on loan from West Ham in 2021 and is now unattached.

 Centre-back: Angelo Ogbonna

-Angelo Ogbonna is very quickly becoming a fan favourite in E20.
-In fact, he’s already there.
+Angelo Ogbonna is very much a fan favourite in E20.
 Fans adore him.
-Declan Rice, Tomas Soucek and Jesse Lingard ultimately stole the headlines last term, but prior to an ankle injury sustained in mid-February, Ogbonna was arguably Moyes’ most important player, as he formed an unyielding bulwark.
-Unfortunately, those qualities escaped the club in the playoffs vs Astra Giurgiu, as Ogbonna twice failed to keep a clean sheet in 2016, with the Romanians running amok.
+Declan Rice, Jarrod Bowen and Lukasz Fabianski are seen are West Ham’s most important players, but when fit, Ogbonna is right up there.
+Unfortunately, his defensive qualities escaped the club in the playoffs vs Astra Giurgiu, as Ogbonna twice failed to keep a clean sheet in 2016, with the Romanians running amok.
 First in a 1-1 draw at the Stadionul Marin Anastasovici, then that infamous 1-0 reversal in the capital.

 Left-back: Aaron Cresswell